pingcap/docs-cn/v3.0/tidb-in-kubernetes/deploy/gcp-gke.md

 ## Manage multiple TiDB clusters

 An instance of a `tidb-cluster` module corresponds to a TiDB cluster in the GKE cluster.
-To add a new TiDB cluster, you can edit the `tidbclusters.tf` file and add a new instance of the `tidb-cluster` module.
+To add a new TiDB cluster, you can edit the `tidbclusters.tf` file and add a `tidb-cluster` module.
 For example:

 ```hcl
 module "example-tidb-cluster" {